Stojj2/Portfolio-Project-3/README.md

 ## Features
 ### Existing Features
-  - Allow player to input a player name of maximun 10 characters
+  - Allow player to input a player name of maximum 10 characters

   - Checks the data that has been entered for the answer options, will only allow integers from 1-3